Sustainability | Environment | Risk ManagementTCFD/TNFD

 1.2 Stakeholder engagement

-- Through dialogue with experts, reporting from international human rights organizations, labor and corporate ethics risk assessments, and CSR self-assessments, we regularly scrutinize potential human rights risks and identify subjects that require consideration.
+Through dialogue with experts, reporting from international human rights organizations, labor and corporate ethics risk assessments, and CSR self-checks, we regularly scrutinize potential human rights risks and identify affected stakeholders.

 2. Strategy